sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 ### Selective loading

 Code imported with static `import` declarations will be automatically bundled with the rest of your page.
-If there is a piece of code you need only when some condition is met, use the dynamic `import(...)` form instead.
+If there is a piece of code you need only when some condition is met, use the dynamic `import(...)` form to selectively lazy-load the component.

 ## Navigation